 Pumpkins in the Primary Classroom Curricular Unit

-This thematic, interdisciplinary curricular unit presents pumpkin-themed lesson plans in language arts, mathematics, social studies, and science.
+Fun, creative pumpkin-themed lesson plans incorporating language arts, mathematics, social studies, and science

 - Grades: PreK–K, 1–2

 If you teach primary grade students, it's virtually impossible to avoid the excitement inspired by the harvesting of fall pumpkins.
 For young children, as for most of us, pumpkins are more than just a variety of squash.
 They have come to symbolize not only the vibrant color of the fall season but the spirit of the season as well.
 This is the best time of the year to utilize the endless possibilities of pumpkins in your classroom activities.
 Your young students may tend to associate pumpkins only with Halloween and jack o'lanterns, yet, if you wish, you can de-emphasize the holiday connections and still tap into a wide array of pumpkin-related curriculum links in math, science, language arts, social studies, cooking, music and art.

 From the dozens of books we've used over the years with our classes, these are the pumpkin favorites we and our students come back to again and again:

 - The Berenstain Bears and the Prize Pumpkin by Stan and Jan Berenstain.
 This story offers two slants on pumpkins.
 One excellent application is in science, showing how everything is unique in nature.
 A second, equally satisfying application, ties into the concept of giving thanks.

 - The Pumpkin People by David and Maggie Cavagnaro.
 A delightful story told with beautiful photographs about a truly magical community activity, the launching of carved and lit pumpkins at a nearby lagoon.